masonwilson/SortingList/README.md

 # SortingList

 This code performs a sort on a given list.
 Provide the list through the command line arguments.

+To use dates with this sorting code, format them as follows: YY/MM/DD (unconventional but fits with the code).

 Format list as shown below: